Neville-Loh/panorama-genarator/README.md

 ## Comparison with HOG feature detector.
-As our second extension, we researched implementations of Histogram of Oriented gradients, and combined and modified existing implementations of the HOG feature detector to fit into our workflow, allowing comparison with our existing image sets.
+We researched implementations of Histogram of Oriented gradients, and combined and modified existing implementations of the HOG feature detector to fit into our workflow, allowing comparison with our existing image sets.